msg-systems/holmes-extractor/README.md

 but typically include verb-subject, verb-object and noun-adjective pairs as well as verb-noun and noun-noun relations spanning prepositions.
 Each relation phraselet has a parent (governor) word or subword and a child (governed) word or subword.
 The relevant phraselet structures for a given language are defined in `SemanticAnalyzer.phraselet_templates`.
+3. Both types of phraselet are assigned a **frequency factor** expressing how common or rare its word or words are in the corpus.
+Frequency factors are determined using a logarithmic calculation and range from 0.0 (very common) to 1.0 (very rare).
+Each word within a relation phraselet is also assigned its own frequency factor.
-3. Phraselet templates where the parent word belongs to a closed word class e.g. prepositions can be defined as 'reverse_only'.
+4. Phraselet templates where the parent word belongs to a closed word class e.g. prepositions can be defined as 'reverse_only'.
 This signals that matching with derived templates should only be attempted starting from the child word rather than from the parent word as normal.
-Phraselets are also defined as reverse-only when the parent word is one of a handful of words defined within the semantic analyzer (`SemanticAnalyzer.topic_matching_reverse_only_parent_lemmas`).
-This is necessary because matching on e.g. a parent preposition would lead to a large number of potential matches that would take a lot of resources to investigate: it is better to start investigation from the less frequent word within a given relation.
+Phraselets are also defined as reverse-only when the parent word is one of a handful of words defined within the semantic analyzer (`SemanticAnalyzer.topic_matching_reverse_only_parent_lemmas`) or when the frequency factor for the parent word is below the threshold for relation matching ( `relation_matching_frequency_threshold`, default: 0.25).
+These measures are necessary because matching on e.g. a parent preposition would lead to a large number of potential matches that would take a lot of resources to investigate: it is better to start investigation from the less frequent word within a given relation.
-4. All single-word phraselets are matched against the document corpus.
-If words matching the parent member of a normal (not reverse-only) phraselet occur more often within the corpus than a certain threshold ('maximum_number_of_single_word_matches_for_relation_matching'; default: 500), the phraselet is set for reverse-matching for the duration of this topic match only.
+5. All single-word phraselets are matched against the document corpus.
-5. Normal [structural matching](#how-it-works-structural-matching) is used to match against the document corpus all relation phraselets that are not set to reverse-matching.
+6. Normal [structural matching](#how-it-works-structural-matching) is used to match against the document corpus all relation phraselets that are not set to reverse-matching.
-6. Reverse matching starts at all words in the corpus that match a relation phraselet child word.
+7. Reverse matching starts at all words in the corpus that match a relation phraselet child word.
 Every word governing one of these words is a potential match for the corresponding relation phraselet parent word, so structural matching is attempted starting at all these parent words.
-Reverse matching is only attempted for reverse-only relation phraselets where the child word occurs less frequently in the corpus that the 'maximum_number_of_single_word_matches_for_relation_matching' threshold.
+Reverse matching is only attempted for reverse-only relation phraselets where the child word's frequency factor is above the threshold for relation matching ( `relation_matching_frequency_threshold`, default: 0.25).
-7. If either the parent or the child word of a relation template has been matched less frequently than a certain threshold within the corpus ('maximum_number_of_single_word_matches_for_embedding_matching';
-default: 100), matching at all of those words where the relation template has not already been matched is retried using embeddings at the other word within the relation.
-This is only relevant if the manager was started with `overall_similarity_threshold < 1.0`.
+8. If either the parent or the child word of a relation template has a frequency factor above a configurable threshold (`embedding_matching_frequency_threshold`, default: 0.5), matching at all of those words where the relation template has not already been matched is retried using embeddings at the other word within the relation.
+A pair of words is then regarded as matching when their mutual cosine similarity is above `initial_question_word_embedding_match_threshold` (default: 0.7) in situations where the document word has an initial question word in its phrase or `word_embedding_match_threshold` (default: 0.7) in all other situations.
-8. The set of structural matches collected up to this point is filtered to cover cases where the same document words were matched by multiple phraselets, where multiple sibling words have been matched by the same phraselet where one sibling has a higher [embedding-based similarity](#embedding-based-matching) than the other, and where a phraselet has matched multiple words that [corefer](#coreference-resolution) with one another.
+9. The set of structural matches collected up to this point is filtered to cover cases where the same document words were matched by multiple phraselets, where multiple sibling words have been matched by the same phraselet where one sibling has a higher [embedding-based similarity](#embedding-based-matching) than the other, and where a phraselet has matched multiple words that [corefer](#coreference-resolution) with one another.
-9. Each document is scanned from beginning to end and a psychologically inspired **activation score** is determined for each word in each document.
+10. Each document is scanned from beginning to end and a psychologically inspired **activation score** is determined for each word in each document.

-  - In contrast to Holmes versions < 2.1.0, activation is now tracked separately for each phraselet.
+  - Activation is tracked separately for each phraselet.
 Each time a match for a phraselet is encountered, the activation for that phraselet is set to the score returned by the match, unless the existing activation is already greater than that score.
+If the parameter `use_frequency_factor` is set to `True` (the default), each score are scaled by the frequency factor of its phraselet, meaning that words that occur less frequently in the corpus lead to higher scores.
-  - For as long as the activation score for a phraselet has a value above zero, it is reduced by 1 divided by a configurable number ('maximum_activation_distance'; default: 75) as each new word is read.
+  - For as long as the activation score for a phraselet has a value above zero, it is reduced by 1 divided by a configurable number (`maximum_activation_distance`; default: 75) as each new word is read.
-  - The score returned by a match depends on whether the match was produced by a single-word noun phraselet that matched an entire word ('single_word_score'; default: 5), another type of single-word phraselet or a noun phraselet that matched a subword ('single_word_any_tag_score'; default: 2), a relation phraselet produced by a reverse-only template ('reverse_only_relation_score'; default: 20) or any other (normally matched) relation phraselet ('relation_score'; default: 30).
+  - The score returned by a match depends on whether the match was produced by a single-word noun phraselet that matched an entire word (`single_word_score`; default: 50), another type of single-word phraselet or a noun phraselet that matched a subword (`single_word_any_tag_score`; default: 20), a relation phraselet produced by a reverse-only template (`reverse_only_relation_score`; default: 200) or any other (normally matched) relation phraselet (`relation_score`; default: 300).
-  - Where a match involves embedding-based matching, the resulting inexactitude is captured by multiplying the potential new activation score with the value of the 'Match.overall_similarity_measure' quotient that was returned for the match multiplied by a penalty value ('embedding_penalty; default: 0.6').
+  - Where a match involves embedding-based matching, the resulting inexactitude is captured by multiplying the potential new activation score with the value of the 'Match.overall_similarity_measure' quotient that was returned for the match multiplied by a penalty value (`embedding_penalty`; default: 0.6').
-  - Where a match involves ontology-based matching, the resulting inexactitude is captured by multiplying the potential new activation score by a penalty value ('ontology_penalty;
+  - Where a match involves ontology-based matching, the resulting inexactitude is captured by multiplying the potential new activation score by a penalty value (`ontology_penalty`;
   default: 0.9') once more often than the difference in depth between the two ontology entries, i.e. once for a synonym, twice for a child, three times for a grandchild and so on.
   - When the same word was involved in matches against more than one two-word phraselets, this implies that a structure involving three or more words has been matched.
-The activation score returned by each match within such a structure is multiplied by a configurable factor ('overlapping_relation_multiplier'; default: 1.5).
+The activation score returned by each match within such a structure is multiplied by a configurable factor (`overlapping_relation_multiplier`; default: 1.5).

-10. The most relevant passages are then determined by the highest activation score peaks within the documents.
+11. The most relevant passages are then determined by the highest activation score peaks within the documents.
 Areas to either side of each peak up to a certain distance
-('sideways_match_extent'; default: 100 words) within which the activation score is higher than the number of points awarded for a single-word noun phraselet match (default: 5) are regarded as belonging to a contiguous passage around the peak that is then returned as a `TopicMatch` object.
+(`sideways_match_extent`; default: 100 words) within which the activation score is higher than the `different_match_cutoff_score` (default: 15) are regarded as belonging to a contiguous passage around the peak that is then returned as a `TopicMatch` object.
+(Note that this default will almost certainly turn out to be too low if `use_frequency_factor`is set to `False`.)
 A word whose activation equals the threshold exactly is included at the beginning of the area as long as the next word where activation increases has a score above the threshold.
 If the topic match peak is below the threshold, the topic match will only consist of the peak word.
+12. If `initial_question_word_behaviour` is set to `process` (the default) or `exclusive`, where a document word has [matched an initial question word](#initial-question-word-matching) from the query phrase, the subtree of the matched document word is identified as a potential answer to the question and added to the dictionary to be returned.
+If `initial_question_word_behaviour` is set to `exclusive`, any topic matches that do not contain answers are discarded.
-11. Setting `only_one_result_per_document = True` prevents more than one result from being returned from the same document; only the result from each document with the highest score will then be returned.
+13. Setting `only_one_result_per_document = True` prevents more than one result from being returned from the same document; only the result from each document with the highest score will then be returned.
-12. If the results are being returned as dictionaries, the score for each topic match is used to calculate a rank.
-Adjacent topic matches whose scores differ by less than 'tied_result_quotient' (default: 0.9) are labelled as tied.
+14. Adjacent topic matches whose scores differ by less than `tied_result_quotient` (default: 0.9) are labelled as tied.

 <a id="how-it-works-supervised-document-classification"></a>
 ##### 8.1.3 Supervised document classification